 Creating social adverts that deliver is always stressful, however many times you do it.
 It’s even more of a challenge when you opt to create social advertising videos.
-While video adverts have a better conversion rate on average, there are even more pitfalls on the way to conversion.
+Why are we focusing on video?
+Well video adverts have a better conversion rate on average.
+However compared to still photo adverts there are even more pitfalls on the way to conversion.

 This is especially true now the market place is so very crowded.
 To stand out you need to make it eye catching, enjoyable to watch and, well, special, because boring videos just don’t engage unless you are desperate to learn what they are telling you (such as how to put that flat plan wardrobe together).